 At Otterbein, he participated in numerous main stage productions including plays, dance concerts and a musical.
 He was a movement/acting coach at Westerville South High School, participated in numerous Festivals & Dance Workshops, and was a member of the Mainstage Improv troupe at Otterbein for five years (President for two).
 He was selected for the 2015 NTI Theatermakers Program at the Eugene O'Neill Theater Center working with Rachel Jett, Forrest McClendon, Patrese McClain, Nicole Ricciardi, The Debate Society, and Gregory S. Allen to name some of his favorite teachers.
 In June 2016, Steven was part of the world premiere of Sean Murphy's Invention of Theater at Otterbein Summer Theater playing the "deliciously sleazy" theater producer, Avery.
 In December 2016, Steven debuted his full-length play and Distinction project, Not the Truth We Seek to a huge crowd, blending text, mime, dance, and original music.

 Since the move to New York City, Steven has been focusing on relearning mime as well as developing his writing skills.
 He is motivated by the goal of creating theater that everyone can enjoy and by creating theater that mashes up several genres including mime, ballet/dance, stage combat, text, and music.
 His writing has been seen at multiple theaters in New York City including The Access Theater, The Theatre at St. Clement's, and The Kraine Theater among others.
-His first-full length play, Stacy and Mia, will premiere August 31, 2017.
+His first-full length play, Stacy and Mia, premiered in August 2017.
 He is one half of the writer-director team, The Kitchen Appliances.